Data Augmentation for Seizure Prediction with Generative Diffusion Model: Introduction

-Recently, diffusion models have been widely used in various fields such as computer vision and natural language processing \cite{giannone2022few}\cite{kong2020diffwave}.
-Diffusion models are a class of promising generative models, which regard the data as a step-by-step diffusion of a series of random noises.
+Recently, diffusion models have been widely used in various fields such as computer vision (CV) and natural language processing (NLP) \cite{giannone2022few}\cite{kong2020diffwave}.
+Diffusion models are a class of promising generative models, which regard data as a step-by-step diffusion of a series of random noises.
 They use a Markov chain to gradually add Gaussian noise to data, getting the posterior distribution probability and learning the reverse denoised process.
 Thus they could synthesise new samples from random noise with the learned distribution of original data \cite{ho2020denoising}.
-One important use of diffusion model is data augmentation due to its strong generation ability \cite{kebaili2023deep}\cite{pinaya2022brain}\cite{chung2022mr}.
-For example, Chambon et al. utilized a pre-trained latent diffusion model to generate high-fidelity, diverse synthetic chest x-rays(CXR) and measured a 5\% improvement of a classifier trained jointly on synthetic and real images \cite{chambon2022roentgen}.
+One important use of the diffusion model is DA due to its strong generation ability \cite{kebaili2023deep}\cite{pinaya2022brain}\cite{chung2022mr}.
+For example, Chambon et al. utilized a pre-trained latent diffusion model to generate high-fidelity, diverse synthetic chest x-rays (CXR) and measured a 5\% improvement by jointly training a classifier on synthetic and real images \cite{chambon2022roentgen}.
 In this paper, we proposed a diffusion-based model named DiffEEG.
 In specific, DiffEEG consists of two opposite processes, namely the forward/diffusion process and the reverse/denoised process.
-In the diffusion process, noise with different scales is added to the EEG sample step by step.
-For each step, the diffusion network converts the noisy sample into random noise conditioned on the initial STFT spectrogram to provide the guiding time-frequency features.
-By minimizing the loss between the output of the network and the noise added, the feature distribution of preictal data could be fully explored.
-In the denoised process, based on the learned conditional probability distribution, the synthetic data can be sampled from random noise by gradually removing the noise with different scales, thus diffusing the data distribution to outward area and narrowing the distance between different clusters \cite{dhariwal2021diffusion}.
-The distribution illustration of downsampling, sliding windows, recombination and DiffEEG is presented in Fig. 1.
+In the diffusion process, the model adds noise with different scales to the EEG sample step by step and converts it into random noise.
+This procedure is conditioned on the short-time Fourier transform (STFT) spectrogram of the input EEG to provide the guiding time-frequency features.
+By minimizing the loss between the output of the network and the added noise, the feature distribution of preictal data could be fully explored.
+In the denoised process, based on the learned conditional probability distribution, the synthetic data could be sampled from random noise input by gradually removing the noise with different scales.
+With the randomness of initial noise and the precise representation, the generated samples could have new information and diversity while ensuring the consistency of feature space, narrowing the distance between data clusters composed by initial samples from each seizure \cite{dhariwal2021diffusion}.
+The distribution illustration of down-sampling, sliding windows, recombination and DiffEEG is presented in Fig. \ref{fig1}.
+Different from the existing DA methods, DiffEEG is capable of utilizing the learned distribution information to generate samples of diversity and provide additional information for model training.